UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SpatialTC.rst

 ---------------------------------

 Now you will run SpatialTC based on the output from the SOLWEIG and URock run in the previous sections.

+You need to load three rasters: the mean radiant temperature that has been produced by SOLWEIG, the pedestrian wind speed produced by URock, and the one that exclude buildings from the analysis (produced by SOLWEIG).
+You also need to set the meteorological text file that has been used for the calculation of the Tmrt map.

+Last you need to select the thermal comfort index to map (PET for this tutorial.
+Advanced parameters describing the person to consider for the comfort index can also be defined but the default values are kept for this tutorial.
+Then click **Run**.

 HERE I AM...